aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfloadoptions/load-encrypted-pdf/_index.md

 url: /net/programming-with-pdfloadoptions/load-encrypted-pdf/
 ---

-When working with PDF documents in your .NET application, it may be necessary to load PDF files that are password protected.
+When Words Processing with PDF documents in your .NET application, it may be necessary to load PDF files that are password protected.
 Aspose.Words for .NET is a powerful library that provides functionality for loading encrypted PDF documents.
 In this article, we will guide you step by step to understand and use this feature.

 ## Understanding Load Encrypted PDF Feature